 “Well, without your financial support, it would not have been possible.”

 “It would have.
 You’d done what you needed to do.
 You always have, starting with waiting in the hall to ask me to tutor you.
-Riding the bus to my home to be tutored, ignoring the naysayers like your aunt Crystal.”
+Riding the bus to my home to be tutored, ignoring the naysayers like your cousin Crystal.”

 “The number one naysayer,” she said, her smile rueful.